 As your attorneys, Charles Ullman & Associates will calculate and propose a reasonable alimony payment for you to receive or pay based on your employment and financial needs.
 Because opposing counsel will likely take an adversarial position to your request, you should have an experienced divorce attorney advocating for you and protecting your interests as the court considers the issue of alimony.

-Who Gets Alimony In North Carolina?
+Who Gets Alimony After Divorcing in North Carolina?

 North Carolina law provides that alimony may be awarded to the dependent spouse in a marriage being dissolved by divorce.
 The spouse who pays alimony is known as the supporting spouse.
 Either person in the marriage may become the supporting or dependent spouse.